-The cigarette companies reported spending \$93.8 million for direct mail advertising in 2004 (\$93.8 million had been spent in 2003), and \$51.8 million in 2005.
+The companies reported spending \$45.6 million for direct mail advertising in 2012, down from \$51.5 million in 2011.

-The industry reported spending \$751.8 million on coupons in 2004 (an increase from the \$650.7 million reported in 2003).
-In 2005, spending on coupons rose to \$870.1 million.
+The industry reported spending \$239.6 million on coupons to reduce the retail cost of cigarettes in 2012 (an increase from the \$171.2 million reported in 2011).

 Retail-value-added expenditures are the costs associated with offers such as "buy one, get one free" and "buy three, get a free T-shirt," where the bonus item is distributed at retail when the cigarettes are purchased.
-The companies spent \$636.2 million in 2004 and \$725 million in 2005 on retail-value-added involving free cigarettes.
-They also spent \$14.3 million and \$7.5 million in those years on retail-value-added involving free non-cigarette items, down from \$20.5 million in 2003.
-Total retail-value-added expenditures were \$650.6 million in 2004 and \$732.5 million in 2005.
+As they had in 2011, the companies reported spending no money on either category of retail-value-added in 2012.